saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 part of the `out` output, specifically in its `bin` directory.

-Here is a small snippet of what a `.drv` file could look like, I got this from building the hello derivation and running on the store path:
+Here is a small snippet of what a `.drv` file could look like, I got this from building the hello derivation and running the following on the store path:

 ```bash
 nix show-derivation /nix/store/9na8mwp5zaprikqaqw78v6cdn1rxac7i-hello-2.12.1